baishnabikumari/My-Portfolio---For-hctg/README.md

 ---

 ## About this project
-So, this is my personal webiste - built entirely from scratch as part of a YSWS **HackClub The GAME** - Every animation, interaction and design decisions was made by hand.
+So, this is my personal webiste - built entirely from scratch as part of a YSWS **https://macondo.hackclub.com/** - Every animation, interaction and design decisions was made by me.

 **Live at →** https://baishnabikumari.github.io/My-Portfolio---For-hctg/